Quattro pezzi per chitarra by Ennio Morricone

 I think that instead a truly authentic interpretation should know how to break these superstructures, to go straight to the generating nucleus of the piece, to rediscover the intuition that the composer had about the physicality of the sound and the way he wanted to translate this experience into musical language.
 An approach of this kind allows us to see the work we thought we knew in a completely new light and to highlight new relationships with other pieces and within the history of that period.

-We were saying that the Quattro pezzi per chitarra were composed in 1957 and demonstrate the will of Master Morricone to go beyond the messages and teachings of Darmstadt.
+We were saying that the Quattro pezzi per chitarra were composed in 1957 and demonstrate the will of Master Morricone to go beyond the Darmstadt’s messages and teachings.
 They express the need of the musician to overcome the neoclassical language, to rediscover the Baroque tradition, to overcome the compositional archetypes of the instrument.

 Sergio Miceli writes in the essay that accompanies the first edition of the Quattro pezzi: “.
 In other words, Morricone intends here to «rediscover» tradition – essentially in its structural principles – and «discover» the means choosen for the realization of this principles.
 For this reason, the guitar at times sounds as if it had been carried back to its most archaic origins, «purged» of most of its conventional «automatisms» – glides, trills, arpeggios – by virtue of which the work would risk being drawn, despite itself, into the sphere of the most hackneyed exoticism.
 And yet this carefully controlled relinguishment with regard to everything that could seem easily datable, this refusal of expressive formulas endowed with referential powers – hence already «possessed» by others, no longer inhabitable and gratifying – do not result in an impersonai and extrinsic abstraction.
 Whether it’s a question of an interiorized «discourse» (as in the third piece) or the need to communicate is rendered in consequence by an idiom that demands outstanding virtuoso gifts on the part of the performer (virtuosism as a means, not an end, as is the case in the second piece in particular), these Four Pieces succeed in transmitting well-defined poetic images to the listener.
 In them the dynamic contrast, the repeated notes or the sequences of isolated notes, distant from each other (an interiorized distance, consisting not only of intervals and rests -listen to the fourth piece), constitute the milestones of a distinct itinerary.
 An itinerary capable of leading into a dimension where «mental» sound – the idealization of the compositional idea – and physical vibration – the materialization of the written page – seem far one instant in a position to bring about the rare miracle of identification.”